MichaelTr7/Portfolio/README.md

-# Portfolio a variety of personal projects
+# My Portfolio: A Variety of Personal Projects